Why Patience Is Rare in Option Trading

 Impatient traders often:

-• Exit trades too early
+• Exit profits too early

 • Hold losses emotionally